 Site Investigations determine the engineering properties of rock and soil and how they will interact with a planned development, as well as the geological, environmental (contamination) and engineering characteristics of a site.

-What Is A Site Investigation Survey?
+What Is Site Investigation?

-The overall purpose of Site Investigation is to establish parameters for foundation and substructure design; and to assess the potential contamination risks to humans, property and the environment.
+The overall purpose of a Site Investigation is to establish parameters for foundation and substructure design; and to assess the potential contamination risks to humans, property and the environment.

 Phase 1 — Desk Study